papa Peter lounge

 Repeal of Chinese Exclusion: The Magnuson Immigration Act of (1943)

-1943 - Bracero Program Brings 5,000,000 Mexican Temporary Laborers to Work in US Farms and Railroads in a 22-Year Period due to the WWII then canceled in 1964.
+1943 – Bracero Program Brings 5,000,000 Mexican Temporary Laborers to Work in US Farms and Railroads in a 22-Year Period due to the WWII then cancelled in 1964.

 Immigration and Nationality Act of 1965 (Hart-Celler Act)

-Refugee Act of 1980 Allows Persecuted Individuals to Seek Asylum in the United States
+Refugee Act of 1980 Allows Persecuted Individuals to Seek Asylum in United States

 Plyler v.
 Doe (1982)